 Making the most of Google Maps

 Make sure your business title accurately reflects your “real world” business name.
 If it naturally includes keywords related to your services or location, that’s even better, but don’t force it.
-Google may penalize your rankings if your business title doesn’t match your true business name.
+Google may penalise your rankings if your business title doesn’t match your true business name.

 Your primary category is the most influential to Google Maps results.
 If your business isn’t ranking as high as you’d like in Google Maps, try changing your primary business category to target more specific searches.

 To help rank a business listing, Google will consider:

 - Total quantity of reviews

 While you don’t have control over what customers write in their reviews, you can encourage your customers to leave reviews on Google to increase your total number.
 You can use Square Marketing to send automated email and text message campaigns that prompt customers to give reviews at key points in their lifecycle with your brand.
 You may even incentivise customers by offering a special deal or reward for those that leave a Google review.